 Ever since Apple came up with iMovie for iPhone, the concept of shooting, editing and publishing all on a single device became a reality.
-Since then, many other companies have taken it upon themselves to offer similar functionality, with varying degrees of success.
+Since then, many other video editor companies have taken it upon themselves to offer similar functionality, with varying degrees of success.

 This isn’t the first app Adobe’s released to allow you to edit on the go, but Rush feels the most polished.

 - Want to try Adobe Rush?
 Check out the website here

 The interface is incredibly clean and simple and is meant to be used in portrait orientation.
 Putting the phone in landscape merely allows you to play your project on a bigger canvas, but without any editing tools at your disposal.

 You could switch constantly between the two, but frankly that would become frustrating very fast.
 Best to stick to Portrait and get some work done.